rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/delete-bulk-delete-virtual-ips-v1.0-account-loadbalancers-loadbalancerid-virtualips.rst

 Bulk-deletes specified virtual IPs.

 .. note::

    All load balancers must have at least one virtual IP associated with them at all times.
 Attempting to delete the last virtual IP results in a 400 (badRequest) fault.
-To bulk-delete virtual IPs, provide a query parameter list of virtual ip IDs.
-For example: /virtualips?id= ``virtualIpId`` & id= ``virtualIpId``.
+To bulk-delete virtual IPs, provide a query parameter list of virtual ip IDs, for example:
+   ``/virtualips?=virtualIpId&id=virtualIpId``.

    The current default limit is ten IDs per request.
 Any and all configuration data is immediately purged and is not recoverable.
 If one or more of the items in the list cannot be removed due to its current status, a 400 (badRequest) is returned along with the IDs of the ones the system identified as potential failures for this request.

 The following table shows the possible response codes for this operation:

 +--------------------------+-------------------------+-------------------------+
 |Response Code             |Name                     |Description              |